PrefectHQ/prefect-databricks/README.md

 ### Integrate with Prefect flows

-Using Prefect with Databricks allows you to define and orchestrate complex data workflows that can take advantage of the scalability and performance of Databricks.
+Using Prefect with Databricks allows you to define and orchestrate complex data workflows that take advantage of the scalability and performance of Databricks.

 This can be especially useful for data-intensive tasks such as ETL (extract, transform, load) pipelines, machine learning training and inference, and real-time data processing.